HORIZON EXPEDITION PLUS ETF

 Fund Description

-The Expedition Plus Fund is an actively managed exchange-traded fund (ETF).
-The Expedition Plus Fund’s investment adviser, Horizon Investments, LLC (“Horizon” or the “Adviser”), seeks to achieve its investment objective by investing primarily in large-cap U.S. equity securities and selling and purchasing put and call options in an effort to generate income to the Fund.
-The Fund employs techniques, including strategic portfolio positioning and security selection, to seek to achieve higher overall volatility as compared to the large-cap equity market generally.
+The Expedition Plus Fund is an actively managed exchange-traded fund (“ETF”) that seeks to achieve its investment objective by investing primarily in large-cap U.S. equity securities (as well as other investment companies that invest in large-cap U.S. equity securities) and selling and purchasing put and call options in an effort to generate income to the Fund.
+The Expedition Plus Fund’s investment adviser, Horizon Investments, LLC (“Horizon” or the “Adviser”) employs a variety of techniques, including strategic portfolio positioning and security selection, to seek to achieve higher overall volatility as compared to the large-cap equity market generally.

 Equity Portfolio

 Horizon selects and weights securities using a flexible approach that combines active management and quantitative models to allocate the Fund’s portfolio between issuers, sectors and/or factors (e.g., growth, value, momentum, quality, size and volatility) that Horizon believes offer the opportunity for the highest projected return and above average levels of market risk.
 Horizon assesses projected return and risk by diversifying across stocks that have one or more stock characteristics that Horizon believes are consistent with more aggressive factors.
 Additionally, Horizon may screen for underperformers by examining underlying characteristics and sentiment that may erode stock momentum.
 Horizon may add or modify these characteristics as economic conditions change.
 In constructing the portfolio, Horizon may consider industry and position constraints to ensure sufficient diversification, as determined by Horizon.
 The Expedition Plus Fund expects equity securities with the foregoing characteristics in aggregate to have an aggressive tilt, and therefore the Expedition Plus Fund may lag the performance of traditional U.S. large-cap equity markets when those markets decline, but is designed to outperform when U.S. large-cap equity markets experience strong gains.
-The Expedition Plus Fund will primarily invest in common stocks and securities issued by public real estate investment trusts (“REITs”).
-Depending on market conditions, the Horizon Large Cap Expedition Plus Fund may at times focus its investments in particular sectors or areas of the economy.
+The Expedition Plus Fund will primarily invest in common stocks of large-cap companies and securities issued by public real estate investment trusts (“REITs”), as well as other investment companies that invest primarily in such securities.
+Depending on market conditions, the Expedition Plus Fund may at times focus its investments in particular sectors or areas of the economy.
 The Expedition Plus Fund expects to engage in frequent buying and selling of securities to achieve its investment objective.

 Options Portfolio